Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Notable passives added: SoulSplit, Heavy, BrickBreaker, BombImmune, SteelPunch
 - Added more potion types
 - Added virtual moveTo function to the Actors classes.
 Streamlines pushing monsters and their sprites to their appropriate locations.
+- Implemented Passive that illuminates traps
+- Updated level lighting to work more closely to how the Shop does.
+Zappers now have lit spark effects.